In case you somehow haven’t heard yet, SPF is the formal measurement of how much UV protection a sunscreen can offer you.

-The method scientists use to get the SPF number
+The method scientists use to get the SPF number on the bottle

 How much SPF you should be applying